 Jojoba (pronounced ho-HO-ba) refers both to the desert plant and the extract pressed from its seeds.
-The Jojoba plant is native to the Sonoran Desert of southern Arizona/California and northwestern Mexico but today is cultivated across the world in desert-like climates.
+While the jojoba plant is native to the Sonoran Desert of southern Arizona/California and northwestern Mexico, it’s currently cultivated across the world in desert-like climates.

-Jojoba extract, while commonly referred to as “jojoba oil”, is actually a liquid wax.
-The liquid wax esters in jojoba are the closest thing in the plant world to the sebum our skin produces, which makes jojoba incredibly compatible with our skin.
+Jojoba extract, while commonly referred to as “jojoba oil,” is actually a liquid wax.
+The liquid wax esters in jojoba are the closest thing in the plant world to the sebum our skin produces, making jojoba incredibly compatible with our skin.

-Jojoba is nontoxic, nonallergenic (the extract is pressed from a seed, not a nut, and is safe for consumers with nut allergies), and noncomedogenic , meaning it will not clog the pores thanks to its compatibility with our sebum.
+Jojoba is nontoxic, nonallergenic (the extract is pressed from a seed, not a nut, and is safe for consumers with nut allergies), and noncomedogenic since it won’t clog pores with its sebum-compatibility.
 Being a liquid wax with very low levels of triglycerides, jojoba does not easily oxidize, making it remarkably shelf-stable and able to withstand heat without any loss in its properties, unlike most plant oils.

 Jojoba is an excellent face and body moisturizer.
 Jojoba conditions and smooths hair and beards.
 It is a popular massage medium because of its compatibility with all skin types, its nonallergenic properties, and the fact that a little goes a long way.
 Jojoba is safe for all ages (which is one reason we created HobaCare Baby) and skin types.
 Jojoba is an ideal carrier for essential oils and as a base for personal care products.
 Read even more information about the many ways to use jojoba.

 We are the only company in the world producing a First-Press quality jojoba where we emphasize quality over quantity in our specifications for pressing the jojoba seeds.
 Because we only press the best from the seed, HobaCare Jojoba feels light on the skin, absorbs quickly, and has virtually no scent, all features that distinguish HobaCare Jojoba from all other jojoba on the market.